A Mid-life Crisis on my 30th Birthday

 To be heard how I want to be.

-On my laptop with a mouse and waccom tablet, I can type at a reasonable speed exactly what I want to say, how I want to say it.
+I can say what I want to say, how I want to say it.

 To reach flow.